 Red Dragon Armoury is a UK based designer and manufacturer of affordable HEMA gear.
 HEMA (Historical European Martial Arts) is a growing community of dedicated martial artists recreating the techniques and traditions from the medieval fighting schools of Europe.
 These disciplines include work with the longsword, single-hand sword and buckler, dagger, wrestling and more.
 In addition to localized study groups armored and un-armored (blossfechten) tournament fighting is being held in several large annual events all over the world.
 Red Dragon Armoury is dedicated to bringing these groups affordable and safe gear that is suitable for a wide range of pursuits.

 Red Dragon Synthetic Sparring Swords

-Check out a class at Indiana University outfitted with Rawlings Sparring Swords!
+Check out a class at Indiana University outfitted with Red Dragon Sparring Swords!

-Developed in conjunction with Dave Rawlings, founder of the London Longsword Academy and the HEMA (Historical European Martial Arts) community, our new line of polymer sparring swords is rapidly finding favour with European broadsword sparring enthusiasts.
+Developed in conjunction with Dave Rawlings, founder of the London Longsword Academy, our line of nylon polymer sparring swords is rapidly finding favour with European broadsword sparring enthusiasts.
 Made in the UK, the swords are crafted in a special-purpose high-impact polymer and provide a more realistic replacement for the wooden waster for drilling and pell work, at the same time providing a safer alternative for the steel blunt in contact sparring when used with appropriate protection.
 This range of swords is now standard in three of the largest HEMA competitions in the world and is constantly being adopted for other smaller competitions and tourneys.